The History and Art of African Hair Braiding

 Hair Braiding and Occupational Licensing

 Government regulators at all levels restrict entry into trades and professions.
 Among the most pervasive and oppressive barriers are occupational licensing laws.
 Supporters of these laws claim that they exist to protect the health and safety of the public.
 Occupations requiring government licenses include, however, not only the medical, legal and other highly specialized professions, but also professions in which justification for restrictions on entry is virtually nonexistent.
-In the 1950s, less than five percent of the workforce was required to obtain a government license to do their job1.
-Today, that number exceeds 30 percent2.
+In the 1950s, less than five percent of the workforce was required to obtain a government license to do their job 1

 When those regulations exceed legitimate health and safety objectives, they needlessly cut off the bottom rungs of the economic ladder, particularly for people with little capital or few skills.
 Research demonstrates that occupational licensing laws, such as those governing hair braiding, create artificial barriers to entry for entrepreneurs.
 That’s especially true for occupations that traditionally cater to individuals just beginning a professional career.